- Boundless member exclusive! Only open to members

 This exclusive member event takes off with a drinks reception under the wings of the Avro 698 Vulcan and a private viewing of AirSpace – a dramatic exhibition that tells the story of British and Commonwealth aviation, from the earliest pioneers to the latest hi-tech aircraft, including the Spitfire, Lancaster Bomber and Concorde.

-Dinner will be served in one of the museum’s galleries, where you will enjoy a three-course meal with wine, to the sound of live music.
+Dinner will be served in one of the Imperial War Museum’s galleries, where you will enjoy a three-course meal with wine, to the sound of live music.

 During your meal, our special guests (see below) will introduce themselves and be on hand to answer your questions.
-Afterwards, our experts will discuss the history of the Falklands missions, why this aircraft restoration project was the most complex and demanding ever completed, and how the nation fell in love with this icon of British aeronautical design.
+Afterwards, our experts will discuss the history of the Falklands missions, why the Avro Vulcan aircraft restoration project was the most complex and demanding ever completed, and how the nation fell in love with this icon of British aeronautical design.

 Professional photographers will be on hand throughout the event to capture memories of the evening, and you’ll have free access to these photos after the event.